Ashutosh781/automated-chess/README.md

 <br>
 <br>

-_The project is completed and submitted as course project for the course Digital Design in BITS Pilani KK Birla Goa campus._
+_The project is completed and submitted as semester project for the course Digital Design in AY 2020-21 -- BITS Pilani KK Birla Goa campus._